 If you want a group to hike with our need help planning check out Grand Canyon Tour Company They have great hiking options and are knowledgeable.

-Red Rock Canyon Loop.
 This is seriously one of the most beautiful bike rides out there!
 The main road is a 20-mile loop, starting on Blue Diamond Road, turning into Red Rock Canyon Road and ends at West Charleston Blvd.
-If that’s still not enough you can take the scenic route.
-You will need to pay for entry starting at the visitor center and you get a bonus 13 miles of literally breathtaking red rocks, Joshua trees and towering mountains.
+If that’s still not enough you can take the scenic route through Red Rock National Preserve, where you pay for entry starting at the visitor center and you get a bonus 13 miles of literally breathtaking red rocks, Joshua trees, and towering mountains.
 Most of this ride is fairly flat, with some hills.
-Lake Mead.
-If water isn’t your thing, but you still want to see the lake there are some amazing bike trails that run from Henderson-Bounder-Lake Mead and around the lake.
-This is a technical ride with hills, some serpentine turns thanks to land carved out by lava from ages ago.
+If you’re a bit too hungover and need the aid of an E-Bike rent from EZ Ride LV.
+They will provide E-bike rental, gear, pick up, and drop off.

 I never thought I was much of a mountain biker until I hit the trails at Bootleg Canyon.
 This is a great place for anyone wanting to get their feet wet into the world of mountain biking or the more advanced rider.
 Race down the mountain while the glittering lights of Las Vegas twinkle below you.
 If you want to head out on your own, I recommend checking out the shuttle that runs on the weekends or checking out the company I have listed below.